webtiming/timingsrc/doc/api_sequencer.md

 <a name="events"></a>
 ### Sequencer: Events

-The Sequencer supports four event types; <code>"enter", "exit", "events" "change"</code>.
-"Enter" and "exit" correspond to motion entering or exiting a specific [SequencerCue](#cue).
-"Events" delivers a batch (list) of events and may include both "enter" and "exit" events.
-The programmer should likely choose to handle events in batch mode using "events" callback, or handle events individually using "enter" and "exit" events.
+The Sequencer supports four event types; <code>"enter", "exit", "change", "events"</code>.
+"Enter" and "exit" correspond to the timing object entering or exiting the interval of a specific [SequencerCue](#cue).
+"Events" delivers a batch (list) of events and may include both "enter", "exit" and "change" events.
+The programmer should likely choose to handle events in batch mode using "events" callback, or handle events individually using "enter", "exit" and "change" events.

-Event types "enter", "exit" and "events" all relate to changes to [active cues](#activecue).
-In constrast, "change" events report modifications to cues which do NOT cause any changes to [active cues](#activecue).
-In other words, the cue was modified, but remained *active* or remained *inactive*.
+Event types "enter", "exit" relate to changes to the set of [active cues](#activecue).
+In constrast, "change" events report modifications to [active cues](#activecue) that **remain** active, even though they have been modified in some way.
+This allow visualizations to pick up all events relevant to active cues.

-Intervals that are singular points will still emit both "enter" and "exit" events during playback.
+Intervals that are singular points will emit both "enter" and "exit" events during playback.
 If the timing object is paused precisely within a singular Interval, only the "enter" event is emitted, just like non-singular Interval.
 The "exit" event will be emitted as the position is later changed.

 #### EventHandler(e)
 - param: {[SequencerEArg](#earg)|[SequencerCue](#cue)} [e] event argument.